harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65313310/RoofReport-65313310.md

 '

+:h labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+- 8

 <!-- image -->

+&lt; 4

+&lt; 8

+8.

+8→

+4→

 <!-- image -->